wpsmith/simple-twitter-connect/readme.txt

 == Upgrade Notice ==

+= 0.11 =
+* Added official Twitter Tweet button.
+This is a replacement for the TweetMeme button.
+Full support for styling and related users.

 == Changelog ==

 = 0.11 =
 * Moved session_start into the init method.
 Somehow this is more compatible, I guess?
+* Added official Twitter Tweet button.
+This is a replacement for the TweetMeme button which is still available if you prefer it.

 = 0.10 =
 * Added followers widget.
 Look inside the widget code for example CSS to add to your theme.